 Difference Between ASP vs ASP.NET

-- The scripts are written mainly in VBScript, PerlScript or JScript.
-When you talk about both ASP vs ASP.NET architecture, ASP uses server-side scripting to generate the content already sent to the client’s web browser.
+- The scripts are written mainly in VBScript, PerlScript, or JScript.
+When discussing ASP and ASP.NET architecture, ASP uses server-side scripting to generate the content already sent to the client’s web browser.

-- ASP.NET is a part of the them.Net framework and has collaborated with other frameworks such as entity framework, which in turn uses another open-source, Roslyn or the.Net compiler platform, which is cross-platform in nature.
-This supports a unified MVC (Model-View-Controller) with the combination of ASP.NET Web API, ASP.NET MVC, ASP.NET Web Pages.
-When it comes to the architecture of ASP.NET, it consists of three major components, viz.
-Language, Library, Common Language Runtime.
+- ASP.NET is a part of the them.Net framework and has collaborated with other frameworks such as entity framework, which in turn uses another open-source, Roslyn, or the.Net compiler platform, which is cross-platform in nature.
+This supports a unified MVC (Model-View-Controller) with the combination of ASP.NET Web API, ASP.NET MVC, and ASP.NET Web Pages.
+When it comes to the architecture of ASP.NET, it consists of three major components, viz: language, Library, and Common Language Runtime.

-- A variety of languages are available for the .net framework, such as VB.NET and C#.
-The .Net framework consists of a set of standard libraries, among which the Web library is the most commonly used one as it consists of all the necessary components required to develop a web-based application.
-The .Net programs are executed on Common Language Infrastructure (CLI).
-The CLR or Common Language runtime is used to performing key functional activities such as Garbage collection and Exception handling.
+- Various languages are available for the .net framework, such as VB.NET and C#.
+The .Net framework comprises a set of standard libraries.
+The Web library is the most commonly used because it contains all the necessary components for developing a web-based application.
+The CLR or Common Language runtime performs key functional activities such as Garbage collection and Exception handling.

-Head to Head Comparison Between ASP and ASP.NET (Infographics)
+Head to Head Comparison Between ASP vs ASP.NET (Infographics)

-Below is the top 13 difference between ASP and ASP.NET:
+Below is the top 13 difference between ASP vs ASP.NET: